maxb00/mocside-migrate/README.md

 ARGUMENT EXPLANATION

   -i, --fscid  -> The fsc_id of the desired owner of the imported course.

   -p, --path   -> The filepath of the conversion source.
 Ex: CSC2290_questions.json

+  -t, --length -> Length, in days, to run the imported course for by default.

+                  Used for calculating due dates.

 FUTURE USE
   * Create MocsIDE API hook